Mujhay Jeenay Do: Production

 The serial was directed and produced by Angeline Malik of Kitni Girhain Baaki Hain fame under her banner Angeline Films, in collaboration with Johns Hopkins University Center for Communication Programs.

-Nadia Jamil has made her acting comeback after survival from Cancer and her last appearance in Behadd (2013) while Mehreen Raheel made a comeback to television after her last appearance in 2015 series Tum Mere Kya Ho.
+Nadia Jamil made her acting comeback after survival from cancer and her last appearance in Behadd (2013) while Mehreen Raheel made a comeback to television after her last appearance in the 2015 series Tum Mere Kya Ho.